spatie/typescript-transformer/docs/usage/transformers.md

 );
 ```

 A `MissingSymbolsCollection` will contain links to other types.
-The package will replace these links with correct Typescript types.
+The package will replace these links with correct TypeScript types.

 Consider the following class as an example: